Ensuring decent work in global value chains

 Get practical guidance on what you can do to close living wage gaps and where you need to collaborate with others.

-Find credible living wage benchmarks, based on 9 criteria for quality, from every country you source from.
+Find credible living wage estimates, based on 12 criteria for quality, from every country you source from.

 Decent Work initiatives in action